 Val d’Isere, France

 But the slopes aren't the only draw here.
-Skiing can be physically intensive, and after a long day on the mountain you can unwind at dinner.
 Val d'Isere offers several marvellous options for dining out including two world-renowned Michelin-starred restaurants, this resort really is skiing in style.

 Zermatt, Switzerland

 Aside from the glacial skiing, this resort is a must-see destination due to the iconic backdrop of the Matterhorn, otherwise known as the Toblerone Mountain.
-Overlooking Switzerland and Italy, the Matterhorns peak reaches 4,478 metres, making it one of Europe's highest summits.
+Overlooking Switzerland and Italy, the Matterhorn’s peak reaches 4,478 metres, making it one of Europe's highest summits.
+Start your day with a few runs in Switzerland and then ski down into Italy for lunch—this resort truly brings a new meaning to cross-country skiing.
+The Zermatt village is renowned for its lively après-ski atmosphere, where skiers and snowboarders gather at mountain huts at the base of the Matterhorn for drinks and entertainment.

 Cortina d'Ampezzo, Italy